Were you the victim of a hit-and-run?

 Car accidents are bad enough, but they’re even worse when someone flees the accident scene without stopping to give help and exchange information.
 There are many reasons why a driver might flee the scene of a wreck.
 Perhaps they are uninsured or unlicensed, have a criminal record, are impaired by drugs or alcohol or don’t want to be held accountable for their negligence.

-At Williams & Brown, we pride ourselves in providing compassionate guidance, support and legal advice.
+At Brown Trial Firm, we pride ourselves in providing compassionate guidance, support and legal advice.
 We seek justice and compensation on behalf of hit-and-run victims throughout Texas by skillfully negotiating with insurance companies, working with law enforcement and overseeing independent crash investigations to identify and locate the at-fault driver.

 Not all attorneys and law firms are created equal.
 Laws that apply to different kinds of injury cases are complex.
 An attorney or law firm that occasionally handles injury cases like yours may not have the experience or track record that is necessary to maximize the value of your case.